 On this date in 1730...

-With both sides running low of ammunition, the French and Natchez Indians agree on a peace settlement in which the Natchez release all of their prisoners and the French withdraw to the Mississippi River.
+With both sides running low of ammunition, the French and Natchez Indians agreed on a peace settlement in which the Natchez released all of their prisoners and the French withdrew to the Mississippi River.

 - 1836 - Colonel William Travis issued a call for help on behalf of the Texan troops defending the Alamo.

 - 1863 - Confederate General Nathan Bedford Forrest's cavalry raided Brentwood, Tennessee.

 - 1863 - Arizona organized as a separate territory from New Mexico.